Online Live Video (Worldwide)

-Dyspraxia is a term used to describe a developmental disorder which affects coordination.
-This includes fine motor skills such as using a pen or tying a shoe, gross motor skills such as running around or catching a ball, and balance tasks such as climbing up a wall or walking up and down stairs.
-Dyspraxia can have an impact on movement, perception and thought, so may affect speech, hand-eye coordination, sequencing and organization.
-It is estimated that Dyspraxia affects at least two percent of the general population, and 70% of those affected are male.
-As many as six percent of all children show some signs of Dyspraxia*.
+Dyspraxia is a term used to describe a developmental disorder that affects coordination.
+This includes fine motor skills such as using a pen or tying a shoe, gross motor skills such as running around or catching a ball, and balance tasks such as climbing up a wall or walking up and down the stairs.
+Dyspraxia can have an impact on movement, perception, and thought, which may impact speech, hand-eye coordination, sequencing, and organization.
+It is estimated that Dyspraxia affects at least 2% of the general population, and 70% of those affected are male.
+As many as 6% of all children show some signs of Dyspraxia.*

-An individual with Dyspraxia can encounter many academic, social, emotional, and physical obstacles in their daily lives.
-Weaknesses in comprehension, information processing, and listening contribute to the troubles experienced within the classroom for students with dyspraxia.
-As a result, they may also have low self-esteem, little to no confidence, and reach depression.
-Lack of being able to express themselves through physical activities such as sports or simple activities such as walking has potential to lead to emotional and behavioral troubles.
-Moreover, Dyspraxia is often coupled with speech troubles.
-The lack of correct pronunciation of letters and sounds is common to see.
+An individual with Dyspraxia can encounter many academic, social, emotional, and physical obstacles in their daily life.
+Weaknesses in comprehension, information processing, and listening capacity contribute to the troubles experienced within the classroom for students with dyspraxia.
+As a result, they may also have low self-esteem, little to no confidence, and experience depression.
+The inability to express themselves through physical activities such as sports or simple activities like walking has the potential to lead to emotional and behavioral troubles.
+Moreover, Dyspraxia is often accompanied by trouble with speech.
+The incorrect pronunciation of letters and sounds is a common occurrence.

-To help a student with Dyspraxia, repeated annunciation of words is helpful.
-It allows students to correctly hear each sound.
-Then, allowing students to repeat what they heard provides student with an opportunity to practice pronunciation of words and sounds and ensuring that they correctly understood what was said.
+The repeated annunciation of words can be helpful to people with Dyspraxia as it allows them to practice their listening ability.
+In this exercise, they listen for sounds and then repeat what they heard.
+This gives them the opportunity to practice the pronunciation of words and sounds and ensure that they correctly understood what was said.
 Sometimes, talking slowly and encouraging the student to make direct eye contact is helpful.
-An efficient method of working on motor skills for Dyspraxic students is activities starting out with simpler activities that improve large-motor skills such as tossing a ball in a basket when answering a question correctly, and then working toward an activity involving more intricate muscle movement such as sketching a drawing.
-Word searches are great ways to improve visual-motor integration and can be implemented in many school assignments for spelling, or even at home for practice.
+To improve motor skills, we may start out with simpler activities that improve large-motor skills such as tossing a ball into a basket while answering questions correctly and then move on to activities involving more intricate muscle movement such as sketching.
+Word searches are great ways to improve visual-motor integration and can be implemented in many school assignments or even at home for practice.

-- Allowing students to use small pillows to sit in chairs/desk
+- Allowing students to use small pillows to sit in chairs or desk

 - Concise course and lecture outlines